hyperledger-archives/fabric-chaintool/README.md

 ### Output Protocol

-Standard chaincode protocol allows chaincode applications to return a string to a caller.
-Chaintool managed applications will encode this string with a base64 encoded protobuf structure (when applicable).
+Standard chaincode protocol allows chaincode applications to return a byte-array payload to a caller.
+Chaintool managed applications will encode this payload with a serialized protobuf structure (when applicable).

 ### Protobuf "hints"